radrow/ddtrace/IMPLEMENTATION.md

     When a deadlock is reported, this list shows a minimal deadlocked set.
 This component is not part of the theory, but is mentioned in the paper in *Section 7.1*.

-- In Rules `MON_TI`, `MON-O` and `MON-TMI` a sequence of messages yielded by the algorithm is prepended to the monitor queue.
-In case of this algorithm, these are always outgoing probes which are scheduled to be sent before any other message is handled.
-In the paper, this significantly simplified the syntax.
-In the implementation, `ddmon` simply sends these messages sequentially.
+- In rules `MON_TI`, `MON-O` and `MON-TMI` a sequence of messages yielded by the algorithm is prepended to the monitor queue; in our algorithm (See *Section 5*), this sequence of messages can only contain outgoing probes which are scheduled to be sent before any other message is handled by the monitor.
+  Therefore, in the implementation, `ddmon` simply sends such probes sequentially.

 #### Relating implementation to the deadlock detecting algorithm